BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **LAYOUT**

 This Scenario takes place upon the rickety walkways that make up the vile dwelling of Goblin-town, deep within The Misty Mountains.
 The board should be covered with various walkways of all different shapes and sizes.
-There should be a large platform near the centre of the board where the Goblin King's throne sits and the Dwarves will start â€” the weapons pile will be located next to the Goblin King's throne.
+There should be a large platform near the centre of the board where the Goblin King's throne sits and the Dwarves will start — the weapons pile will be located next to the Goblin King's throne.
 It is important to have multiple walkways on each board edge that leave the board in all directions to give Thorin's Company a selection of ways to escape Goblin-town.

 **SPECIAL RULES**

 **Take up arms --** *Upon being presented to the Goblin King, the Dwarves have been stripped of their weapons, which now lay to one side of the Goblin King's throne.*

 The Dwarves all start the game unarmed.
-Any Dwarf that moves into base contact with the weapons pile at any point in their Move phase may pick up their weapons â€” at which point they are no longer considered to be unarmed.
+Any Dwarf that moves into base contact with the weapons pile at any point in their Move phase may pick up their weapons — at which point they are no longer considered to be unarmed.

-**A Wizard is never late** â€” *Gandalf has followed the Dwarves into the depths of Goblin-town in order to save them from a terrible fate.*
+**A Wizard is never late** — *Gandalf has followed the Dwarves into the depths of Goblin-town in order to save them from a terrible fate.*

 At the end of the Good player's second Move phase, Gandalf will arrive; roll a D6.
 On a 1-3, the Evil player chooses any board edge for Gandalf to enter play from.
 On a 4+, the Good player may choose.